 Hawkins played a key role in the creation of modern, flexible, open resolutions for several multi-family housing bond issuers.
 These include the New York State Housing Finance Agency and the New York City Housing Development Corporation (the most active issuers of multi-family housing bonds in the nation).
 Such resolutions, which retain as much flexibility for the issuers as possible consistent with maintaining a high credit rating, in many cases have become their primary financing vehicle and have contributed to the issuers’ ability to continue to offer competitive financing to developers of affordable housing.
 Hawkins maintains its role as bond counsel to these leading issuers, among several others, providing ongoing general advice related to the issuers’ multi-family programs and structuring bond documents to accommodate evolving forms of mortgage loan financing.

 As the preeminent housing finance counsel in the country, we have been advising our clients on matters relating to the low income housing tax credit program since its inception.
 Through our unique relationship with state housing finance agencies, Hawkins has served as bond counsel or underwriters’ counsel in a wide range of transactions which involved financings for housing developments receiving low income housing tax credits.
 No other law firm in the country possesses the combined level of expertise in tax exempt housing bonds, LIHTC and HUD programs that we can offer to multi-family housing issuers.
+Hawkins also has advised public housing authorities and their partners across the nation as they have combined low-income tax credits with other funding tools such as the Rental Assistance Demonstration and project-based vouchers to reinvest in or replace the public housing stock.

 Through our active state housing finance agency practice, Hawkins actively participates in discussing and assisting in implementing many programs at HUD, an agency that employs in prominent positions a number of professionals formerly affiliated with state housing finance agencies with which Hawkins has regularly worked.
 Our housing team has in-depth knowledge of HUD subsidy programs and Federal Housing Administration insurance requirements and procedures.
 We have also assisted several housing issuers in the implementation of their risk-sharing programs.